polystat/py2eo/README.md

 > Check (e. g. via `java -version`) that version `14.*` is used

-Go to Py2RO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.
+Go to Py2EO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.

 Run `mvn clean verify -B -Pdjango`.
-You will get EO source code in `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/results` and verification (provided with EO) results in output.
+You will get EO source code under `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/django` and verification (provided with EO) results in output.

 Also, we tested Py2EO on [CPython](https://github.com/python/cpython/tree/3.8/Lib/test), python language implementation tests, version `3.8`.
 For all tests (250,000+ lines of Python code), `EO` is generated and passes `EO` syntax check stage.
 Subsequent `Java` generation (and, therefore, `Java` compilation and execution), comes to `Python` runtime transpilation issue.
 Got plans to come back to issue after majority of functional "simple" tests will pass.